Administrative Report to the Governor

-During the fiscal year 2010-2011, examiners in the Government Relations and Consumer Affairs Division handled approximately 11,275 calls telephone inquiries and 2,252 written complaints from the public.
-As a result of their efforts, the Department obtained approximately $904,130 in adjustments and reimbursements on behalf of consumers during the period.
-The agency’s on-line customer assistance form, which had allowed the public to submit their complaints electronically via the website, was off-line for most of the fiscal year due to security concerns raised by the Department of Information Technology.
-A new secure system was set up in April 2011.
+During the fiscal year 2012-2013, examiners in the Government Relations and Consumer Affairs Division handled approximately 10,936 telephone inquiries and 2,721 written complaints from the public.
+As a result of their efforts, the Department obtained approximately $1,429,645 in adjustments and reimbursements on behalf of consumers during the period.

 The Foreclosure Assistance Hotline, established in 2007, has continued to be a valuable resource for Connecticut residents.
 Callers to the 800-number receive pertinent advice and guidance regarding their mortgage problems.
-During the 2010-2011 fiscal year, the hotline received 4,773 calls, with an average of 20 calls per day.
-Between October 1, 2010 and June 30, 2011, staff handled 1,359 foreclosure assistance cases.
+During the 2012-2013 fiscal year, the hotline received 4,340 calls, with an average of 17 calls per day.

-The agency received 3,693 telephone calls for landlord/tenant questions and complaints in the fiscal year.
-The agency's security deposit investigator resolved 399 landlord/tenant disputes and recovered $157,511.30 for Connecticut residents who had complained to the Department that landlords had unjustly withheld their refundable rental security deposits.
+The agency received approximately 1,864 telephone calls for landlord/tenant issues in the fiscal year.
+The agency's security deposit investigator resolved 153 landlord/tenant disputes and recovered $58,390.16 for Connecticut residents who had complained to the Department that landlords had unjustly withheld their refundable rental security deposits.

-Intervention by the Securities and Business Investments Division during the fiscal year resulted in restitution and rescission offers to the investing public totaling $2,855,970,115.
-Most of this amount resulted from Division settlements executed in 2010 with several securities firms that purchased auction rate securities from Connecticut investors.
-Auction rate securities (“ARS”) are financial instruments that include auction preferred shares of closed-end funds, municipal auction rate bonds and various asset-backed auction rate bonds.
-ARS are long-term instruments where the interest/dividend is reset weekly or monthly.
-The Division also imposed $10,783,911 in fines for violations of the state’s securities and business opportunity laws.
+Intervention by the Securities and Business Investments Division during the fiscal year resulted in restitution and rescission offers to the investing public totaling $1,221,577.
+The Division also imposed $1,223,858 in fines for violations of the state’s securities and business opportunity laws.

-Connecticut hosts five foreign banking organizations in this state, four branch offices and one representative office.
+Connecticut continues to host five foreign banking organizations in this state, four branch offices and one representative office.

 During this fiscal year, the Banking Commissioner participated in a number of industry related meetings with CEOs of banks and credit unions.
-The fifth Annual CEO Roundtable hosted jointly with the Connecticut Bankers Association was held in September 2010.
-The Commissioner spoke at the Credit Union League of Connecticut’s State & Federal Issues Government Affairs Conference in July 2011 and at the Bankers Forum sponsored by the Center for Financial Training in February 2011.
+The Annual CEO Roundtable hosted jointly with the Connecticut Bankers Association was held in October 2012.
+The Commissioner spoke at the Credit Union League of Connecticut’s State & Federal Issues Government Affairs Conference in May 2013 and at the Bankers Forum sponsored by the Center for Financial Training in February 2013.
 Financial Institutions Division staff participated in a number of industry events sponsored by the Connecticut Bankers Association or the Credit Union League of Connecticut.

 The Financial Institutions Division continues to produce its quarterly “DeNovo Report” for the benefit of bank executives and boards of directors, industry representatives and consultants.
 The report offers a comparative view of the financial performance of new banks in Connecticut.
 The Department also produces the “Connecticut Banks Performance Report” which highlights financial performance on a semi-annual basis of institutions operating between five and ten years.

 The Department emphasizes educational efforts to help the public understand financial services offered in the marketplace and recognize fraudulent investment offers and banking scams.
-Agency staff conducted numerous talks and presentations during the fiscal year regarding personal finance, credit and debt management, investment fraud, identity theft, reverse mortgages and foreclosure.
-Their audience ranged from high school students to seniors and from low income residents to professional groups.
+Through talks, presentations, seminars and expos agency staff has provided vital information to consumers during the 2012-2013 fiscal year on topics that include banking scams and fraud, credit and debt management, reverse mortgages, foreclosure assistance and investor education.

 Government Relations and Consumer Affairs Division personnel continue to actively participate in monthly foreclosure prevention clinics during the year, giving presentations and providing one-on-one counseling to homeowners having mortgage problems.